wilsonnjoroge/wilsonnjoroge/README.md

-# Wilson Njoroge Wanderi — Cybersecurity Portfolio.
+# Wilson Njoroge Wanderi — Cybersecurity Portfolio

 > **From Backend Engineer to Security Professional**: A structured, hands-on journey through the complete attack-and-defense lifecycle.